 Hoka One One Clifton

 The Hoka Clifton, the original Clifton, was a very popular shoe introduced in July of 2014.
-This shoe helped launch the company’s lightweight, but maximal cushioned shoe line which appealed to many runners.
-Prior to the Clifton, Hoka shoes were known for their bulky midsoles and extreme cushioning, but were not very good for fast runs.
+This shoe helped launch the company’s lightweight, but maximally cushioned shoe line which appealed to many runners.
+Prior to the Clifton, Hoka shoes were known for their bulky midsoles and extreme cushioning but were not very good for fast runs.
 Weighing in at just 7.5 ounces and with a thinner midsole, the Clifton offered a new look and new line for the company.
 The Clifton became the first maximal racer which still featured all of the Hoka plushness, but in a design that encouraged stability and speed.
 Although now an older and discontinued model (look for the Clifton 4 in July 2017), the original Clifton, or Clifton 1, is still available and some runners claim this version is the best.

 - Extremely lightweight seamless upper prevents blisters and chaffing

 - High abrasion EVA outsole that lasts for miles

 - Early stage rocker design for a natural heel-to-toe feel